Farmers/farm managers manage and work on farms. Farmers own or lease the land, while farm managers operate farms for farm owners.

 - confident and caring with animals

-- independent and adaptable
+- hard-working and responsible

-- practical and responsible
+- practical and good at solving problems

 - good communicators and managers